Best Time to Visit Korea: Weather by Month and Season

 April

-Overview of weather in Korea in April: April is one of the best months to visit Korea.
+Overview: April is one of the best months to visit South Korea.
 In April, the cherry blossoms make their quick appearance throughout the country.
-The weather during April warms up quickly, bringing with it a little more rain than March.
+The weather during April warms up quickly, bringing with it a little more rain than in March.
 The only big negative to travelling in April is the possibility of nasty yellow dust storms.
 These inconvenient storms originate in the Gobi Desert and blanket much of East Asia.

 Where to go in April: With the cherry blossoms out in early April and the milder weather, much of Korea is at your disposal.
 Several cherry blossom festivals pop up throughout the country.
 The most popular include the Jeju Cherry Blossom Festival and the Jinhae Gunhangje Festival, the biggest in the country.